von-amari/Create-a-Dynamic-HTML-Table-in-ZohoCreator-Using-Deluge-and-Notes/README.md

 ## Set Up
 Prior knowledge of HTML, CSS, and Deluge will be helpful.
 For this example, we will show a list of all related contacts for an Account Record.
-We will set up the following:
+You will need to set up the following:

 * A Zoho Creator form with:
   * a note field
   * an Account ID field
-* User input workflow to initalize the table

-You will need to have in place:

 * CRM oauth connection in Creator

+Next, set up a workflow on User Input of Account ID, where when the Account ID is not null, show the table.

 ```